NicolasH17/polymarket-collector/README.md

 informativeness; the analysis pipeline that consumes this data is kept in a separate repository.

+This code was developed with assistance from Claude Code.

 ## What it collects

 - **Order books** (`scripts/continuous_collector.py`): mid-price, best bid/ask,